JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

           Possible values are: "boolean", "object" (for an OPTIMADE dictionary), "array" (for an OPTIMADE list), "number" (for an OPTIMADE float), "string", and "integer".
           * type: string
         * unit:
-          * description: The unit belonging to the property as described in [GNU Units version 2.22](https://www.gnu.org/software/units/)
+          * description: The unit belonging to the property.
+One is encouraged to use the top most notation for the unit as described in [definitions.units](https://github.com/Materials-Consortia/OPTIMADE/blob/develop/units/definitions.units), which was taken from [GNU Units version 2.22](https://www.gnu.org/software/units/), as this will become the unit system for OPTIMADE 1.2 onward.
           * type: string
         * description:
           * description: A description of the property.